alexanderbrenning/geods/content/post/2025-11-30-advent/index.markdown

 👉 In a world full of data, that is a true gift.

 **Merry Christmas 🎄
-and thank you for following this Geoinformatics Advent Calendar.**
+and thank you for following this GIScience Advent Calendar.**

 ---

--->

 ## December 23: Multi-Criteria Site Selection